 For the absolute best biscuits, follow these quick and easy tips...

-Room temperature ingredients - make sure the flour, baking soda, baking powder, salt, sugar, milk and sour cream are between 70-80 F. The butter can be cold as it will get cut into the flour mixture anyway.
+Room temperature ingredients - make sure the flour, baking soda, baking powder, salt, sugar, and milk are between 70-80 F. The butter can be cold as it will get cut into the flour mixture anyway.
 But the other ingredients should not be straight from the refrigerator, they need time to warm so they blend and mix better.

 Measure by weight - a digital scale like this one is a very worthwhile investment in your baking.
 It will ensure you have the exact amount of ingredients (especially flours) in your recipe.
 Because a cup of flour can actually be a lot more or a lot less depending on the measuring cup.